jeeneo/dejpeg/README.md

 ### extra details

 <details>
-<summary>for Qualcomm users</summary>
+<summary>for Qualcomm devs</summary>
 <br>
 tl;dr: Snapdragon devices support a special type of hardware acceleration, but these models wouldn't benefit from it.

-I've looked into Hexagon/HTP support for accelerating the speed of the processing but the models, from my internal testing, perform better with CPU
+I've looked into Hexagon/HTP support for accelerating the speed of the processing but the models from my internal testing perform better with CPU.

-which means if I were to use QCOMMs special HWA, the model would still need to use the CPU for some parts of processing
+which means if I were to use QCOMMs special HWA, the model would still need to use the CPU for some parts of processing.

 best I can understand it as HTP doesn't support some of FBCNNs operations and would shift back and forth from HTP to CPU during any image, which isn't really beneficial.

+I'd also need a Qualcomm developer license requiring me to hand over a lot of personal information for simply what I consider a hobby.

-(retraining/recreating the models is outside the scope of this app)
+and retraining/recreating the models aside from simple conversion, is outside my expertise.
 </details>

 ## credits: